jdblundell/jdblundell.github.io/taccm-ai.md

 Create a Funco pop figurine of the person in this photo.
 The action figure should be full-figure and displayed in its original blister pack packaging.
 On top of the box is the name of the toy 'DX Advocate' across a single line of text.
 In the blister pack packaging, next to the figure, show the toy's accessories, including a laptop, a WCAG guideline booklet, a UX Design book, an AP Stylebook, and a coffee mug labeled 'Alt Text Matters'.
 Include a large “DX” logo on the figurines shirt.
 There should be a label on the corner of the box that says 'Inclusive Design Edition’.
 This figure should look like a premium collector's item and everything should be inside the plastic!

+### Goldilocks and the Three Bears
+(Credit to Preston McCauley - Generative AI for Everyone: A Practical Guidebook) Think of the story of Goldilocks and the three bears and how they might have treated Goldilocks differently.

+Consider the story of Goldilocks and the three bears.
+Imagine if Goldilocks arrived after breakfast, how would the bears have treated her differently.

+Imagine if Goldilocks ran away and got a new job in the city and learned from her experience.
+Tell me that story.

+You’re a momma bear telling the story of Goldilocks and the three bears to your children and wanting to warn them to lock the doors when they leave.

+You’re a six-year-old child reading Goldilocks and the three bears to a group of preschoolers.
+Write the story for your audience.

+You’re a college English professor wanting to impress the dean on your writing abilities.
+Rewrite the story of Goldilocks and the three bears as if it was a new story to impress your dean.

 ### Generating Ideas
 You’re a content strategist for a community college.
 Review these search engine queries for the website and create a list of 5 blog posts to boost SEO for the website.
 Create a basic outline for each of the posts and suggest social media posts to help promote the published posts.
 Take your time.